 Call Viva Family Dentistry and find out more about Tooth Extraction.
 Our friendly staff are happy to arrange your appointment for you.
 Call (613) 424-1111

-Schedule An Appointment To Get The Smile Of Your Dreams!
+Schedule An Appointment - Get The Dental Care You Deserve!

 Call our friendly staff at 613-424-1111 or click the button below - book your appointment today!